influxdata/telegraf/plugins/inputs/kube_inventory/README.md

 # Kube_Inventory Plugin

 This plugin generates metrics derived from the state of the following Kubernetes resources:

 - daemonsets
 - deployments
 - nodes
 - persistentvolumes
 - persistentvolumeclaims
 - pods (containers)
 - statefulsets

+Kubernetes is a fast moving project, with a new minor release every 3 months.
+As such, we will aim to maintain support only for versions that are supported by the major cloud providers; this is roughly 4 release / 2 years.

+**This plugin supports Kubernetes 1.11 and later.**

 #### Series Cardinality Warning

 This plugin may produce a high number of series which, when not controlled for, will cause high load on your database.
 Use the following techniques to avoid cardinality issues:

 - Use [metric filtering][] options to exclude unneeded measurements and tags.